Oklahoma Court Records

 Do Sealed Records Show up In Oklahoma Background Checks?

 Under 22 Okla.
 Stat.
-Ann §19(E), certain parties can inspect any criminal record that has been expunged (sealed) in Oklahoma with the permission of a court.
+Ann §19(E), certain parties may inspect any criminal record that has been expunged (sealed) in Oklahoma with the permission of a court.
 These parties include the subject of the record, the Attorney General, and the prosecuting attorney.
 Sealed arrest records are generally accessible to law enforcement.